 5 Customer Experience Tips for Independent Contractors

-Businesses of all sizes must step up their game to remain competitive and meet increased expectations.
+- Businesses of all sizes must step up their game to remain competitive and meet increased expectations.

 Independent contractors are more in demand than ever.
 But being sought after for your expertise is just one side of the coin.
 You also must deliver quality work that meets or exceeds client expectations.
-Providing fantastic customer experience is a key component to maintaining a steady stream of work.
+Providing a fantastic customer experience is a key component to maintaining a steady stream of work.

-At its core, customer experience is the, “totality of how customers engage with your company and brand, not just in a snapshot in time, but throughout the entire arc of being a customer.”
+At its core, customer experience is the “totality of how customers engage with your company and brand, not just in a snapshot in time, but throughout the entire arc of being a customer.”
 Top CX companies like Zappos, Amazon, and USAA are showing that customer experience plays an integral part in building customer loyalty, leading to a competitive advantage and higher profits.

 But customer experience isn’t just the domain of big companies—independent professionals can take this idea to heart as well.
 Follow these five tips to start providing great experiences for your customers.